masc-ucsc/docs/docs/pyrope/06-functions.md

 * If the list is empty, generate a compile error (no possible lambda to call).

-* Once a list of ordered modules is found, evaluate the `COND`. `COND` can include inputs, self, and outputs.
+* Once a list of ordered modules is found, evaluate the `where COND`. `COND` can include inputs, self, and outputs.
 If a `COND` is comptime true (no `COND` is the same as `true`), stop selecting additional modules.
 If `COND` is comptime `false` remove from the list and continue.
 All the selected modules will be executed, but the output will be selected based on priority order based on the `COND` result.

+If the `where COND` is not compile time there must be a `where true` condition to catch the default behavior.

 The previous rules imply that Pyrope has some type of dynamic dispatch.
 The types for the inputs and outputs must be known at compile time (static dispatch) but the `where` condition may be known at run-time as long as the module is immutable.

+The `where` condition is not considered part of the type system, but a syntax sugar to allow several function implementations depending on some condition.
+The alternative and equivalent syntax is to add all the `if/else` chain at every call but this result in not so maintanable code.

 It is important to notice that a lambda overload can have multiple